Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Enhancement Evaluation

 \subsection{Quality Distribution}

-We used the proposed Q-index in Sec.~\ref{Q-index} to facilitate a quality distribution analysis of images before and after enhancement by each enhancement model.
-In particular, a violin plot is used to show the Q-index distribution of original images and the change in the Q-index distribution after enhancement, as shown in Figs.~\ref{fig:Q-Dist-CUPDD} and \ref{fig:Q-Dist-RUOD}.
-The change in the Q-index ($\Delta$ of Q-index) for an image is simply calculated as
+We used the proposed Q-index in section~\ref{sec:eval} to facilitate an analysis of the quality distribution of images before and after enhancement by each enhancement model.
+In particular, a violin plot is used to show the quality distribution of original images and the change in the quality distribution after enhancement, as shown in Figs.~\ref{fig:Q-Dist-CUPDD} and \ref{fig:Q-Dist-RUOD}.
+The change in the Q-index ($\Delta$ Q-index) for an image is simply calculated as